Serum Electrolytes (Na, K, Cl)Serum Electrolytes

 • regulates heart function

-When electrolytes become unbalanced
+When electrolytes become unbalanced:

 Fluids are found inside and outside the cells of your body.
 The levels of these fluids should be fairly consistent.
 On average, about 40 percent of your body weight is from fluids inside the cells and 20 percent of your body weight is from fluids outside the cells.
-Electrolytes help your body juggle these values in order to maintain a healthy balance inside and outside your cells.
+Electrolytes help your body juggle these values to maintain a healthy balance inside and outside your cells.

 Serum Electrolytes